Southeast Area Monitoring and Assessment Program (11.435)

 Renewals

-Multiple year awards of up to three years may be approved.
-Once awarded, recipients apply for continuation awards for each successive yearly budget period.
-Funding for multi year projects beyond the first year is contingent upon the availability of program funds in subsequent fiscal years, and the extent to which the recipient meets project objectives and reporting requirements.
+Multiple year awards of up to five years may be approved.
+Funding for multi-year projects beyond the first year is contingent upon the availability of program funds in subsequent fiscal years, and the extent to which the recipient meets project objectives and reporting requirements.

 Records